crazyfrankie/hugo-blog/content/en/posts/ddd-singletomicro.md

     └── pkg
 ```

-Here, focus on two modules under `infra`: `rpc` and `crossdomain`.
+Here, the focus is on `rpc` under `infra`.

-#### rpc, crossdomain
+#### rpc
-As mentioned earlier, it serves as infrastructure providing RPC communication capabilities.
-Each module requires its own service, hence the inclusion of `server.go` (or possibly a `server` package).
+As mentioned earlier, it functions as infrastructure providing RPC communication capabilities.
+Each module must offer its own services, so it necessarily includes a `server.go` file—or potentially a `server` package.

-Its role is protocol conversion, constructing request objects, and passing requests transparently to `application`.
+Its role is protocol conversion, constructing request objects, and then passing requests through to the `application` layer.
 For gRPC, it also provides additional capabilities like metadata handling.
-This logic can reside at the server layer
+This logic can reside within the server layer
 or be extracted separately.
-The optimal approach is using gRPC interceptors to uniformly extract metadata, allowing subsequent retrieval from the context (ctx).
+The optimal approach is to use gRPC interceptors for unified extraction, allowing subsequent retrieval directly from the context (ctx).

-Additionally, it requires cross-service invocations, necessitating clients from other modules.
-This also requires including client.go.
+Additionally, since it requires cross-service invocations, it must include clients for other modules, necessitating a `client.go` file.

-What about `crossdomain`?
-As mentioned earlier, in monolithic architectures, crossdomain acts as a protective layer, encapsulating cross-module invocations.
-In monoliths, these are direct in-process calls, while microservices require RPC.
-As previously noted, cross-service invocations are implemented by rpc/client.go.

-Analyzing this, the roles become clear:
+Analyzing this, the structure becomes clear:
-- `rpc/server`: Protocol conversion, request construction, encapsulates the application
+- `rpc/server`: Protocol conversion, request construction, encapsulating the application
-- `rpc/client`: Constructs the gRPC client (connection, serialization, load balancing, interceptors, etc.), does not encapsulate business logic
+- `rpc/client`: Constructs the gRPC client (connection, serialization, load balancing, interceptors, etc.), without encapsulating business logic
-- `crossdomain`: Defines and implements ACLs, relies on `infra/rpc client`, handles semantic/protocol conversion, and passes results to the application or domain

-This approach decouples communication mechanisms (infrastructure) from business logic, ensuring each component focuses on its core responsibilities with clear delineation of duties.
+This approach decouples the communication mechanism (infrastructure) from the business logic, ensuring each component focuses on its core responsibilities with clear delineation of duties.